-Script files contain commands that are executed by a certain program or scripting engines.
+Script files contain commands that are executed by a certain program or scripting engine.
 These commands are executed without being compiled.
 Instructions are written in scripting languages for run time environment.
-There are many scripting languages with different purpose and environment.
-However, the one we are going to discuss in this article is bash scripting language that is used to work in the Linux.
+There are many scripting languages with different purposes and environments.
+However, the one we are going to discuss in this article is a bash scripting language that is used to work in Linux.
 The files containing the commands or syntax of bash scripting language are also known as SH files or Shell Script files.

 What are SH Files in Linux?

 Script files are known to be created and saved in the bash language because the instructions it contains are written in that language and it comes with an extension of .sh.
 Any command that you want to normally run in Terminal can be put into a script file to execute them.
 If you have a sequence of commands that you want to execute frequently then you can put it into a script and just call the script.